Sable Black German Shepherd

 For breeds like this vulnerable to diabetes, freeze-dried or raw food can supply the high-protein, lower-carb, and less processed nutrition to stay full without blood sugar spikes.

 At A-Z Animals, we choose Merrick Backcountry Raw Infused Healthy Grains Dry Dog Food as the best dog food for Sable Black German Shepherds.

 A satisfying, high-protein raw boost diet with beef, salmon, and chicken, this kibble also includes healthy grains with important fiber for digestion and satiety.
 The naturally-occurring glucosamine helps prevent joint dysplasia, taurine nourishes the heart and eyes, and omegas fortify the immune system.

-Find Merrick Backcountry Raw Infused Healthy Grains dog food on amazon.
+Find Merrick Backcountry Raw Infused Healthy Grains dog food on Chewy and Amazon.